isomerpages/govtech-stp/pages/Stay Home Notice (SHN) & SHN Dedicated Facilities (SDF).md

 - [SHN Start and End Date](#date)
 - [SHN Compliance Checks](#compliance)

-Only some Safe Travel Lanes to Singapore require travellers to serve an SHN, if they have travel history to certain countries/regions.
-If you need information on what Safe Travel Lanes to use and whether a Stay Home Notice will be imposed when you enter Singapore, please start from the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page instead to find out more.
+Most travellers do not need to serve an SHN, unless they are not fully vaccinated with WHO EUL vaccines.
+If you need information on entry requirements when travelling to Singapore, or are unsure whether you need to serve an SHN, please start from the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page instead to find out more.

 <div id="requirements"></div>